cmpltrtok20/libcmpltrtok/README.md

-# Brief intro to libcmpltrtok
+# A brief intro to libcmpltrtok

 [libcmpltrtok](https://github.com/cmpltrtok20/libcmpltrtok) is a collection of the common C routines used in [Cmpltrtok](https://github.com/cmpltrtok20)'s projects, such as:

- - [libtvtsc](https://github.com/cmpltrtok20/libtvtsc): a C translation of the python code for scalar recording of [TVTS (Trackable and Visible Training System)](https://github.com/cmpltrtok20/tvts) in order to let the user uses TVTS in C
+ - [libtvtsc](https://github.com/cmpltrtok20/libtvtsc): a C translation of the python code for the scalar recording of [TVTS (Trackable and Visible Training System)](https://github.com/cmpltrtok20/tvts) in order to let the user uses TVTS in C
  - The author's other C projects that are under development.

 Currently, **only Linux platforms** are considered.
 Maybe the user could run it on other Unix-like platforms, but it is not tested.